Introduction to Helm

 As modern software architectures increasingly adopt microservices and cloud-native approaches.
 The deployment and management of applications in Kubernetes environments have become more complex.
 Maintaining consistency and reliability across deployments can be challenging with multiple services, configurations, and environment-specific settings.

 Enter Helm, a package manager for Kubernetes.
 It solves resource issues by letting you bundle resource files into a single package.
 With Helm, you can define, install, and upgrade the entire application consistently and reliably.
-In this blog post, we will learn about Helm, how Helm works, the pros of Helm, and the shortcomings with Helm-cli.
+In this blog post, we will learn about Helm, how Helm works, the pros of Helm, and the shortcomings of Helm-cli.
 We will also take a look at how Devtron simplifies the deployment and management of the Helm applications.

 Helm, a Kubernetes package manager, simplifies application deployment over Kubernetes.
 The helm chart includes all the Kubernetes resources.
 They are defined in Yaml files, which are often called manifests.
 These resources include deployments, secrets, config maps, and services.
 Where the configuration values for each environment are templated from file name values.yaml.
 By leveraging the Helm charts you can streamline the deployment process.
 Instead of changing each manifest (deployments, secrets, config maps, and services), you must edit the values.yaml file.
 Helm then deploys your app with the new values to Kubernetes.
 It ensures consistency and reduces the potential for errors in configurations.